CITY OF MENTOR-ON-THE-LAKE

 grocery store, several banks, major fast food restaurants as well as small family run

-Lake has a well established Police and Fire Department and local government which
+eateries.
+Mentor-on-the-Lake has a well established Police and Fire Department and local

 Summer activities are spread throughout the four parks in the city.
 Mentor Beach